p4lang/p4pi/docs/examples/traffic-filter/README.md

 Internet access should work properly on your laptop, however, no HTTP website will load.
 (HTTPS still works fine).

 ## Functionalities to be added during the hackathon or later
-* Try to modify the P4 code to change the blacklist behavior to whitelist.
+* Try to modify the P4 code to change the blocklist behavior to allowlist.
 Instead of allowing everything by default, block all traffic and allow only flows that match the inserted rules.
 * Add support for IPv6